No Dogs Available

 What are “Dogs Like Urso?”

 “Dogs Like Urso” are based on the percentage of breeds the two dogs have in common.
 For example, two dogs that are both 27% Golden Retriever and 73% Poodle will have a score of 100%.
-Sometimes dogs with high scores look alike, and sometimes they don’t — either way the comparison is based on each dog’s unique DNA, which is much more accurate than judging by looks.
+Sometimes dogs with high scores look alike, and sometimes they don’t — either way the comparison is based on each dog’s unique DNA.

 “Federación Canofila Mexicana (FCI), and American Kennel Club (AKC) registered; imported from Mexico City.
 100% European-stock Great Dane.
 Merlequin, result of Mantle x Harlequin breeding.”